-Children develop in the context of families, communities, and culture, and therfore, services must be sensitive and relevant to the cuitural and linguistic diversity of young children and their families.
-NASP supports active roles for school psycholgists in early childhood eduation and intervention to support behavioral and social-emotional development, school readiness, transition to school, and early shool success for all young children.
-The resources on these pages are intended to support school psychologists currently working with, and those who hope to exapnd comprehnsive school psychological services to, early childhood populations.
+Children develop in the context of families, communities, and culture, and therefore, services must be sensitive and relevant to the cultural and linguistic diversity of young children and their families.
+NASP supports active roles for school psychologists in early childhood education and intervention to support behavioral and social-emotional development, school readiness, transition to school, and early school success for all young children.
+The resources on these pages are intended to support school psychologists currently working with, and those who hope to expand comprehensive school psychological services to, early childhood populations.

 The Early Childhood Taskforce (2019-2021), comprised of early childhood experts within the field of school psychology, compiled and developed a range of resources to provide research, best practices, and guidance specific to working with children ages 0-9.

 Early Childhood Research-to-Practice Summaries

 These brief handouts provide an overview of existing research to inform school psychology practice with infants and young children.

 Early Childhood Education for English Language Learners: Development, Strategies, and Services